DavidRambo/gift_text_parser/README.md

 ```

 The parser always treats the first line of a new paragraph as the "what".
-It will determine whether any additional non-blank lines begin with "https://".
+It will determine whether the next additional non-blank line begins with "https://".
 The rest of the lines will be included as details.
+Thus, URLs may be included in the details portion of the gift idea as plain text.